tmpstpdwn/TARBS/README.md

 TARBS automates the process of:

 - Installing your dotfiles (via the **bare Git method**).
-- Installing system packages based on a configurable `.packages` list.
+- Installing packages based on a configurable `.packages` list.

-This is particularly useful for quickly setting up new systems or rebuilding your environment.
+This is particularly useful for quickly setting up new systems with your environment.

 ## 📁 Dotfiles Management